SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/components_hierarchy.rst

      }
    }

-I you have several parameters, it is a good practice to give a specific configuration class as follow :
+I you have several parameters, it is a good practice to give a specific configuration class as follows:

 .. code-block:: scala